maya70/Qualdash/README.md

-### Card 1:
-Metric: Mortality by admission month
+### Card 1: Mortality by admission month
-Main view: Admission count and death count by month of admission Main task: How many patients were admitted in a month? and how many of them were eventually deceased?
+Main view: Admission count and death count by month of admission Main task: How many admissions in a month are alive and how many of them were eventually deceased?

 Pie subview: primary reason for admission, admission type, ethnicity
 * Possible tasks: